Scotlands and Bushbury Hill

 Community assets and spaces

-After three years of hard work, the refurbished Big Local Venture hub opened as a volunteer-led community centre, with a new community café, spaces for hire, a redecorated kitchen and outside space.
-Within a few years, it was generating enough income to sustain itself and attracting hundreds of residents a week, who accessed services including Citizens Advice, employment support, benefits advice, training, and activities and support for young people and families.
-It brought residents from the two estates together and became a thriving hub of community-based activity.
+After three years of hard work, the refurbished Big Local Venture hub opened as a volunteer-led community centre, with a new community café, spaces for hire, a redecorated kitchen, and outside space.
+With the support of a dedicated volunteer team – the Pink Ladies – in a few years, the centre was generating enough income to sustain itself and attracting hundreds of residents a week.
+Residents were accessed services including Citizens Advice, employment support, benefits advice, training, and activities and support for young people and families.
+The centre brought residents from the two estates together and became a thriving hub of community-based activity.

 Working collaboratively